 Working towards a debt-free Christmas comes from mindset as well as physical strategies.

-How we feel about gifts is often how we spend and think of gifts for others, You may spend a lot more than you need, because you feel inadequate with what you can afford, and that it will somehow reflect on how much you care for the person.
+How we feel about gifts is often how we spend and think of gifts for others, You may spend a lot more than you need to, because you feel inadequate with what you can afford, and that will somehow reflect on how much you care for the person.